Strategic Plan, Vision and Mission

 GOALS AND OBJECTIVES

-Goal 1: Provide ongoing support, appropriate incentives, and clear expectations of the range of research activities for faculty, staff, and students (CSD Goal 1 aligns with Ohio University Vision and College Mission Goal 2).
+Goal 1: Provide ongoing support, appropriate incentives, and clear expectations of the range of research activities for faculty, staff, and students (Goal 1 aligns with Ohio University Vision and College Mission Goal 2).

 Objective A: Develop an annual goal setting process for faculty and staff with clear procedures for feedback and expectations in terms of workload.

 - Strategies for Attainment: The current College policy asks for metrics from individual units.
 Metrics will be revised to better reflect workload expectations for faculty and staff that are consistent with the priorities of CSD.
 Metrics will include guidance on productivity in publications, presentations, and grants that fit a faculty member’s field and goals for career development.

-- Schedule for Analysis: Associate Director of CSD and School Director will hold an annual review meeting in January with each faculty and staff member to discuss yearly and longer-term research career goals (appropriate goals determined by faculty position) and what support needs are for faculty.
+- Schedule for Analysis: The Associate Director and School Director will hold an annual review meeting in January with each faculty and staff member to discuss yearly and longer-term research career goals (appropriate goals determined by faculty position) and what support needs are for faculty.